 The primary monitoring mode for the HemoSphere pressure cable is minimally-invasive monitoring mode.
-The pressure cable can also be used to collect pulmonary artery pressure (PAP) data while in invasive monitoring mode using a Swan-Ganz module.
-See Select Monitoring Mode on page 99 for more information on switching between monitoring modes.
+The pressure cable can also be used to collect pulmonary artery pressure (PAP) data while in invasive monitoring mode using a Swan-Ganz module and intravascular pressures (CVP and PAP) while in non-invasive mode using a ClearSight module.
+See Select Monitoring Mode on page 106 for more information on switching between monitoring modes.